Learning and balancing unknown loads in large-scale systems: Refined learning scheme

+In this section we prove Theorem \ref{the: main theorem exponential case}.
+For this purpose, we assume that the refined learning scheme is used, that $\lambda$ is time-varying and that service times are exponentially distributed.
+We proceed as indicated in Section \ref{sub: outline of the proof}.

-\section{Relative compactness of occupancy processes}
+\subsection{Relative compactness of occupancy processes}

-In this section we construct the sample paths of the occupancy states and the thresholds on a common probability space for all $n$.
-The sample paths of the occupancy states will lie in the space $D_{\R^\N}[0, T]$ of all c\`adl\`ag functions defined on $[0, T]$ with values in $\R^\N$, which we endow with the metric defined as
+In Section \ref{subsub: coupled construction of sample paths exponential case} we construct the sample paths of the occupancy states $q_n$ and the thresholds $\ell_n$ on a common probability space for all $n$.
+The sample paths of the occupancy states lie in the space $D_{\R^\N}[0, T]$ of all c\`adl\`ag functions defined on $[0, T]$ with values in $\R^\N$, which we endow with the topology of uniform convergence.
+Specifically, consider the metric $d$ defined by

+which generates the product topology on $\R^\N$.
+The topology of uniform convergence equipped to the space $D_{\R^\N}[0, T]$ is given by the following metric: